johnsusek/mverse/server/README.md

 💡Note you will have to change `mverse.example.com` and `examplepass` to match the cluster you are joining/starting.

-At this point you can also add any additional options to this java command as needed to customize for your environment, things like `-Xmx1024M -Xms1024M`, etc.
+💡At this point you can also add any additional options to this java command as needed to customize for your environment, things like `-Xmx1024M -Xms1024M`, etc.

 You should see some output in the logs now related to the cluster and Infinispan.